Gild56/bot56/CONTRIBUTING.md

 Images need to be entire screenshots 16/9 and good quality.

 We need to see the actual gameplay - think about the people who will play it!

+First, please check the already existing examples.

+When you are done, make a pull request and I will merge it.